How to Start a Travel Blog

 Length of contracts

-When browsing through different browsing plans, take note of how long different options last.
-There are a few ways that you can approach this though.
+When browsing through different plans, take note of how long different options last.
+There are a few ways that you can approach this.

 One way is to start off small, opting for a shorter plan.
-This allows you to wait and see if your site is actually going to generate the scale of traffic you want.
+This allows you to wait and see if your travel blog is actually going to generate the scale of traffic you want.
 Plus, most companies allow you to upgrade your plan at any point in your contract.

 The other way to go about it is to opt for a longer option from the start.
 Many companies offer discounts or special savings if you sign up for longer periods of time.
 So if you have the funds available, it may be more beneficial to pick the longer plan.

-Domain privacy is another important element when choosing a hosting package.
+Domain privacy is another important element when choosing a hosting package for your travel blog.
 This is a step that many people glance over simply because they aren't sure what it is.
-If you don't have domain privacy for your website, it means your contact info can be searched quite easily.
+If you don't have domain privacy for your travel blog, it means your contact info can be searched quite easily.

 Because that information can be publicly viewed, you are more susceptible to spam phone calls and emails.
 When you sign up for domain privacy, the hosting company you go through will be the one that receives those types of calls and emails.
 However, that is part of their job.
 They know how to effectively deal with online marketers and spam.